Sevethseal/Generic-DataGrid/README.md

 ## 🚀 Project Overview

 This project delivers a **generic, reusable data grid** component powered by AG Grid and styled with Material UI.
 The front-end is a React + TypeScript client that interacts with an Express.js + TypeScript server, which in turn communicates with a PostgreSQL database hosted on Supabase.
-A flagship feature uses OpenAI's API to compare and analyze up to 5 AI models side-by-side.
+A flagship feature uses OpenAI's API to compare and analyze up to 5  models side-by-side.

 ---